klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

 multiplied with that entire number.
 Other cases may work randomly, depending on how Slurm did the actual allocation.
 In fact, this may even be abused to ensure that all tasks are allocated to a single node, though this is done more elegantly by just specifying `--nodes=1`.

+With GPUs though it can become very complicated to avoid binding problems if the Slurm way of implementing GPU binding does not work for you.

 ???
 Example "Some examples that work and don't work (click to expand)"
     Consider the job script: